ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 Rule-Based Scenarios

-Scenario 1: NDIS buyer under the threshold, full waiver
+Scenario 1: NDIS buyer, full waiver

 Scenario 3: recent prior owner, blocked